-Prior to starting this site, I had a prominent question in my head: isn’t this idea somewhat of an oxymoron?
+Prior to starting this site, I had a prominent question in mind: isn’t this idea somewhat of an oxymoron?

 When I embarked on the journey of building this website, I asked myself (and others asked me also), “but aren’t you just niching about not niching?”
 The short answer is yes.
 On this site.
 Although it looks that way, building this site is not a hypocritical move, and here’s why.